<> <> <> <>

 We're here to give you the lowdown on the best foods for premature ejaculation, so you can get back to your full sexual capacity in no time.

-So how on earth could changing your diet prevent PE?
-Well, the food we eat has more of an effect on our body and its functions than most of us would care to believe.
+However, what we eat has more of an effect on our body and its functions than most of us would care to believe.

-According to new research (including this one done on rats), changing your dietary habits is a great way to delay ejaculation.
+According to new research (including this one done on rats), changing your dietary habits is a great way to delay ejaculation [5].

 Right off the bat, food items rich in zinc are a great way to gain greater control over your penis function.
-The trace element in zinc-rich foods is known for supporting sexual stamina and can relieve problems related to premature ejaculation.

-Magnesium is also another winner when it comes to its positive effect on early ejaculation.
+Magnesium is also another winner when it comes to its positive effect on early ejaculation [6].
 Known to boost testosterone levels, magnesium could be an incredible tool in premature ejaculation treatment.

 Adding food rich in vitamins like zinc and magnesium to your daily diet is a great way to treat your sexual dysfunction through your dinner plate so try to include green leafy vegetables, fruits, legumes, nuts, seeds and salmon where possible.